sciZer0/7/v/README.md

 All blockchains built before and existing in 2023 have a good chance to be perceived in the future as simultaneously

-undemocratic
+* undemocratic
-injust
+* injust
-inefficient.
+* inefficient.

-Precisely being undemocratic, injust and inefficient will most likely prevent a blockchain most from getting mass adoption in the future, in the long run.
+Precisely being simultaneously undemocratic, injust and inefficient will most likely be most preventing a blockchain from getting mass adoption in the future, in the long run.

-This paper proposes an idea of a new blockchain protocol that allows a blockchain to be
+This paper proposes an idea of a new blockchain protocol that allows a blockchain to be simultaneously

+* highly-decentralized
+* highly-sustainable
-* higgly-democratic
+* **higgly-democratic
-* highly-just
+* **highly-just
-* highly-efficient
+* **highly-efficient

 moreover,  with this all resulting in creating

 * **the permissionless, cheapest to globally-transfer token with the powerfully-increasing scarcity**.

-The protocol is represented through describing a specific blockchain being built based on the given protocol — specifically, through describing the Unicorn (U) blockchain which has **the permissionless, cheapest to globally-transfer token with the powerfully-increasing scarcity**.
+The protocol is represented through describing a specific blockchain being built based on the given protocol — specifically, through describing the Unicorn (U) blockchain.

+The U blockchain has **the permissionless, cheapest to globally-transfer token with the powerfully-increasing scarcity**.